 Gladiolus were recognized over 2000 years ago.

-Roman Gladiators, an armed combatants who fight other gladiators or animals in the Roman amphitheatres, wore gladiolus around their necks during battles to protect them.
+Roman Gladiators, an armed combatants who fight other gladiators or animals in the Roman amphitheatres, wore Gladiolus around their necks during battles to protect them.

-In history, gladiolus have been used for medicinal purposes to draw out splinters and thorns or to treat colic.
+The plant has been used for medicinal purposes to draw out splinters and thorns or to treat colic.